Sergen Yalçın: Euro 2000

 To his detractors, Sergen was a luxury item in a team which could ill afford luxuries.
 Those who had a fondness for decrying Sergen's abilities have suggested that, when playing at the highest level, he glitters rather than shines.
 So when Sergen was given a second chance, many lashed out at Denizli's decision to select him.
 Having finally accepted that he was the linchpin of his national side, Sergen dedicated himself to banish bitter memories of his past.

 The opening match saw Sergen give a man of the match performance in a 3–0 victory over Northern Ireland, followed by a 1–0 victory against European champions Germany, but then shamefully defeated 1–3 to Finland.
 The next match against Moldova, Sergen was the maestro for the Turkish side, with his spectacular dribbling runs, shots at goal and his clairvoyant passes creating scoring chances for his teammates.
 It was from his corner kick that Turkey opened the scoring, and four minutes into injury time when Sergen took the stage, displacing the lead-footed Moldovan defenders one by one before slotting in a cracker from the edge of the area to give Turkey a 2–0 victory.
-Sergen also made history because his goal was the 400th scored in the history of the Turkish national team.
+Sergen also made history because his goal was the 400th scored in the history of the Turkey national team.
 Prior to the next match, Turkey had never defeated Finland in any official match since 1924.
 Outpaced and outplayed for 15 minutes, Turkey trailed 2–0 before Sergen intervened.
 The man of the match was involved in three goals as Turkey turned around a two-goal deficit to defeat Finland 2–4.
 Turkey gained five points from their final three matches to finish group runners-up.
-The final game with Germany ended 0–0, but is seen as one of the greatest individual displays in the history of the Turkish national team, as Sergen "pulled all the strings", according to the German manager Erich Ribbeck.
+The final game with Germany ended 0–0, but is seen as one of the greatest individual displays in the history of the Turkey national team, as Sergen "pulled all the strings", according to the German manager Erich Ribbeck.
 As group runners-up, Turkey faced the Republic of Ireland in a play-off tie to qualify for Euro 2000.
 The Irish entered the match as favorites mainly due to their influential skipper, Roy Keane.
 In the first leg, Ireland could only do with a 1–1 draw in Dublin.
 Eamonn Sweeney of the Irish Examiner wrote the match report.